Statistic Shoreline Washington National

 Overview of Shoreline Demographics

-Understanding the demographics of Shoreline is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Shoreline population is 56,835, with a population density of 4,885 people per square mile, diverging from the national average of 91.
-The median age is 42.3, and 60% of individuals aged 15 or older are married, while 40% have children under 18.
-As far as income equality in Shoreline, 14% of households have a median income below $25,000, whereas 35% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Shoreline is 58,611, with a population density of 5,038 people per square mile, diverging from the national average of 91.
+The median age is 42.3 and 60% of individuals aged 15 or older are married, while 40% have children under 18.
+As far as income equality in Shoreline goes, 14% of households have a median income below $25,000, whereas 35% report an income exceeding $150,000.
+The Shoreline demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Shoreline Racial Demographics & Ethnicity

-The 5 largest ethnic groups in Shoreline are 68% White, 6.4% Black or African American, 15.5% Asian, 0.5% American Indian and 0.5% Native Hawaiian, with 7.7% of the population identifying as Hispanic or Latino.
-Of note, 73.1% of households reported speaking English only, while 4.9% reported speaking Spanish only.
-Additionally, 22.6% of residents were classified as foreign-born.
-The Shoreline racial demographics and ethnicity breakdown are essential for comprehending and addressing systemic inequities, advancing social justice and inclusion and cultivating resilient communities.
+The Shoreline racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In Shoreline, the racial breakdown reveals 68% White, 6.4% Black or African American, 15.5% Asian, 0.5% American Indian and 0.5% Native Hawaiian, with 7.7% of the population identifying as Hispanic or Latino.
+Of all households, 73.1% reported speaking English only, while 4.9% reported speaking Spanish only.
+Moreover, 22.6% of residents were classified as foreign-born.

 Shoreline Population Density